Hoummani/ShopyStoreV2/README.md

 #### Steps to run

-- Update the connection string in appsettings.json in SimplCommerce.WebHost
+- Update the connection string in appsettings.json in ShopyStore.WebHost
 - Build whole solution.
-- In Solution Explorer, make sure that SimplCommerce.WebHost is selected as the Startup Project
+- In Solution Explorer, make sure that ShopyStore.WebHost is selected as the Startup Project
-- Open Package Manager Console Window and make sure that SimplCommerce.WebHost is selected as Default project.
+- Open Package Manager Console Window and make sure that ShopyStore.WebHost is selected as Default project.
 Then type "Update-Database" then press "Enter".
 This action will create database schema.
 - In Visual Studio, press "Control + F5".
 - The back-office can access via /Admin using the new user account